The twisted second moment of modular half integral weight $L$--functions: The core argument

-where $\theta$ represents the best progress toward the Ramanujan--Petersson conjecture for level zero Maass forms. \end{lemma} \begin{proof} Let $S,S_j$ for $j=1,2,3$ be defined as in \cite[Proposition~3]{K}.
-Each $S_j$ is an averaged shifted convolution sum, depending on $p,X,f$ and given $\ell_1,\ell_2 \in \mathbb{N}$ .
+where $\theta$ represents the best progress toward the Ramanujan--Petersson conjecture for weight zero Maass forms. \end{lemma} \begin{proof} Let $S,S_j$ for $j=1,2,3$ be defined as in \cite[Proposition~3]{K}.
+Each $S_j$ is an averaged shifted convolution sum, depending on $p,X,f, \ell_1$ and $\ell_2$.
 Let $L \geq 1$ be a parameter to be chosen later.
 Taking $\chi^{\prime}$ to be $\chi$ in \cite[(11)]{K} yields

 Note the square is missing in \cite[(11)]{K}.
 Invoking the bounds for the $S_j$ given in \cite[Proposition~4 and Theorem~16]{K}, the right side of \eqref{adaptineq} is bounded by

 Note that the statement of \cite[Theorem 16]{K} has a typographic error (inequality is missing a $Q^{\theta}$).
 However, the correct bound is stated at the end of proof (cf. \cite[pg.~713]{K}) and that is the one used here.
 Thus